dylan-lang/dylan-programming-book/source/collect.rst

 if there is a one-to-one correspondence between input-collection sizes and output-collection size.
 However, the other techniques that we have presented, such as using *for* and *while* , can work better when you want to operate on only part of a sequence.
-In `See A sequence copier that can copy a portion of a sequence <collect.htm#56086>`_, we take another look at how a *for* loop can help us to solve the problem of iterating over only part of a collection.
+In `A sequence copier that can copy a portion of a sequence <collect.htm#56086>`_, we take another look at how a *for* loop can help us to solve the problem of iterating over only part of a collection.